freelawproject/free.law/content/citation-stats.md

  - It ran a total of XX million queries against our search engine.
  - It found XXX citations between opinions.

 This process requires significant processing time, so we only run this when we need to.
-This time we needed to run it as part of [the major upgrade we just finished][1] so that the database was updated properly.
+This time we needed to run it as part of [the major upgrade we just finished][1] so that the database and search engine were updated properly.

 As always, these citations are available as a [CSV in our bulk data][bulk] or via the [CourtListener API][api].